 Being a Fellow is an applied academic endeavor, with the ultimate intent to become gainfully employed by the host organization or by another organization within a related field.
 The academic component involves monthly workshops involving social innovation and nonprofit management.
 Fellows will benefit from: 1) placement at a nonprofit organization, 2) a financial stipend, 3) engagement with each other and with the Center for Social Innovation’s nonprofit development workshops, and 4) wider exposure from the Center for Social Innovation and its partners.

 Nonprofits also benefit from having a skilled recent graduate who can help elevate existing work or support a new project or program.

 This Fellowship is a 6-month program in partnership with participating nonprofit organizations serving the Inland Empire.
 Fellows will receive a modest stipend and nonprofit leadership development training.

-Online applications for Fellowship applicants and Nonprofit organizations due: Friday, May 25, 2018
+Online applications for Fellowship applicants due: Friday April 5, 2019

 Program Dates: July 2019 – January 2020

 You are a recent graduate (undergraduate or graduate school) living in the Inland Empire (Riverside and San Bernardino counties) and have an interest in gaining experience and knowledge from the nonprofit sector along with a passion for serving the Inland Empire.

 Your experience provides hands-on work experience and potential entry into the nonprofit sector (or in related fields/industries).